 This includes any: work of art, rug or antiques, certain metals, gems, stamps and certain coins, alcoholic beverage, and any other tangible personal property that is a "collectible" under IRC Section 408.

-Per the Internal Revenue Code 408 (a)(3) for individual retirement accounts, an IRA cannot invest in life insurance.
+Per the Internal Revenue Code 408 (a)(3) for an individual retirement account, an IRA cannot invest in life insurance.

 Trusts that qualify as an IRA are not eligible to be shareholders of an S-Corporation.
 (See Revenue Ruling 92-73)